-A stay of adjudication in Nevada allows some defendants to escape conviction by agreeing to perform various court orders such as rehab or community service.
+A stay of adjudication in Nevada allows some defendants to escape conviction by agreeing to perform various court orders such as rehab or community service in Nevada.
 When the defendant finishes these requirements, the judge will dismiss the case.

 An experienced Nevada criminal defense lawyer may be able to persuade the judge to agree to a stay of adjudication, which would keep the defendant's criminal record from ever showing a "guilty" verdict.
 Keep reading to learn how stays of adjudication work in Las Vegas, Nevada.